airenare/pneumo_check/README.md

 Models were evaluated using confusion matrices and metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 ![CM](https://github.com/airenare/pneumonia_xray/blob/main/app/confusion_matrix.png?raw=true)

-All possible classification cutoff points were assessed:
+All possible classification cutoff points were assessed, and the best one was determined to be 0.24:

 ![Cutoff](https://github.com/airenare/pneumonia_xray/blob/main/app/performance_hist.png?raw=true)